boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 It allows to deliver Blech modules as pre-compiled libraries with C header files and Blech module signatures.

 We have planned mechanisms for:
-- error handling
+- error handling,
-- object-based programming
+- object-based programming,
-- borrow-checking
+- borrow-checking,
-- type-safe generics, with predictable code size
+- type-safe generics, with predictable code size.

 Besides, the already working VS Code language server plug-in we envision a set of tools, specific for Blech:
-- a test framework for regression tests of Blech components
+- a test framework for regression tests of Blech components,
-- a build system for mixed Blech/C projects
+- a build system for mixed Blech/C projects,
-- a time-travel debugger for concurrent and parallel programs
+- a time-travel debugger for concurrent and parallel programs,
 - a deployment support tool.

 One can follow and participate in the development via the Blech homepage: [www.blech-lang.org](www.blech-lang.org).